Four-bar linkage: Planar four-bar linkage

 Planar four-bar linkages are constructed from four links connected in a loop by four one-degree-of-freedom joints.
 A joint may be either a revolute joint – also known as a pin joint or hinged joint – denoted by R, or a prismatic joint – also known as a sliding pair – denoted by P.

-A link that are fixed in place relative to the viewer is called a ground link.
+A link that is fixed in place relative to the viewer is called a ground link.

 A link connecting to the ground by a revolute joint that can perform a complete revolution is called a crank link.

 A link connecting to the ground by a revolute joint that cannot perform a complete revolution is called a rocker link.

 A link connecting to a ground line by a prismatic joint is called a slider.
 Sliders are sometimes considered to be cranks that have a hinged pivot at an infinitely long distance away perpendicular to the travel of the slider.

 A link connecting to two other links is called a floating link or coupler.

 A coupler connecting a crank and a slider in a single slider crank mechanism is often called a connecting rod, however, it has also been used to refer to any type of coupler.

 There are three basic types of planar four-bar linkage, depending on the use of revolute or prismatic joints: